A Topic Coverage Approach to Evaluation of Topic Models: Conclusions and Future Work

+An important future research direction is the development of methods that facilitate the construction of reference topics.
+Namely, reference topics are a key element of a coverage experiment, but their construction is technically challenging and time consuming.
+Therefore such methods would greatly facilitate the application of coverage-based evaluation in new topic modeling scenarios.
+In our view, a promising approach would be to focus on graphical tools that would help the analyst to either select and modify automatically generated topics, or to create new topics based on expert knowledge.
+Such graphical tools could include metrics and visualizations for profiling of reference topics.
+Tools of this kind could also facilitate the construction of incremental versions of a reference topic set.
+Such evolving collections of reference topics could be used in scenarios where texts and topics change over time.

 Each of the coverage experiments in this article outlines a potential direction for follow-up future work.
-In general, a smilar experiments in new topic modeling settings, based on other corpora and types of models, would lead to more robust findings and recommendations. \frejm{initial investigations, more experiments are needed?} Specifically, we believe the computational social science could benefit from coverage experiments targeted at discovering topic models able to cover reference topics that correspond to concepts of interest in concrete scientific topic-discovery use cases.
-Construction of reference topic sets might not represent a significant overhead effort in these scenarios, since the interpretation and analysis of a number of model topics is rutinely performed as part of model validation.
+In general, similar experiments in new topic modeling settings, based on other corpora and types of models, would lead to more robust findings and recommendations.
+Specifically, we believe the computational social science could benefit from coverage experiments targeted at discovering topic models able to cover reference topics that correspond to concepts of interest in concrete scientific topic-discovery use cases.
+Construction of reference topic sets should not represent a significant overhead effort in these scenarios, since the interpretation and analysis of a number of model topics is routinely performed as part of model validation.

-Experiments with coverage-based evaluation of various types of topic models may identify solutions with consistently high performance for different corpora and reference topic sets.
+Experiments with coverage-based evaluation of various types of topic models may identify model architectures with consistently high performance for different corpora and reference topic sets.
 We hypothesize that high coverage could be achieved by approaches that rely on pooling and combining of many model instances \citinl{suh2018, belford2020}, models that explicitly model topic diversity \citinl{Xie2015}, and models that iteratively learn new topics not uncovered by the previous runs \citinl{suh2018}.
+Alternative approaches to topic modeling, such as the one based on a combination of dimensionality reduction and soft clustering \citinl{rashid2019} , might also achieve good coverage results.